anandvnath/ProblemSolving/md/AndroidSystemDesignPrep.md

 }
 ```

-#### UI Rendering Pipeline

-1) Inflate XML → Views created in memory
-2) Measure phase
-3) Layout phase
-4) Draw phase (record operations)
-5) GPU renders to screen
-6) Display refresh (usually 60Hz or 120Hz)

-Inflation step converts XML to objects in memory.
-This is done by `LayoutInflator`.
-In this phase objects are created via reflection and its attributes are set.
-At the end of inflation a full hierarchy tree is created.
-This happens once per view creation and NOT pre frame.

-For rendering UI, Android does measure, layout, draw.
-These are recursive DFS traversals of the view heirarchy tree.

-In the measure phase, we calculate teh width and height of each view.
-Parent will call `child.measure()`.
-View's `onMeasure` method is called.
-Typically this method is implemented by all android views.
-We need to override it only when we write a custom view.
-Based on the inputs and the constraints on the view such as wrap_content, match_parent, text size, image size etc, the `onMeasure` method proposes a size.
-As we can imagine for nested layouts this measurement runs into nested loops and they are costly.

-Next phase in layout phase, where we calculate the (x, y) position of a view within its parent.
-Parent calls `child.layout()` and this results in `onLayout(changed, left, top, right, bottom)` API on the view.
-The child view is "informed" of its bounds.
-It stores them and uses them to render itself.
-It can also use these bounds and render its children.
-The API also gets a `changed` flag, which indicate if the layout was changed between the current and previous calls.
-If its not changed, the view can avoid any further expensive layout operations internally.

-Next phase in draw phase, in which the views are drawn.
-Parent will call `child.draw()` and child's `onDraw(canvas)` gets invoked.
-In this canvas operations like rects, bitmaps, text, paths, gradients etc will get called.
-All view rendering boils down to such drawing methods.
-Android does not draw every pixel, it just records the commands and send it to the GPU via `RenderThread`.

-On close observation these method pairs are template method pattern. `layout`, `onLayout` etc. The idea here is that `layout` is the public API to trigger and `onLayout` is a hook for the view to customize its behavior.

-One round of measure -> layout -> draw -> GPU submit is called a `frame`.
-Frames are produced only when something invalidates the view such as user interactions (touch, swipe) or animations or data updates.
-If there are no invalidations, there is no need to render frames.
-The refresh rate belongs to the Android screen.
-It can be 60fps or once in 16ms, 120fps or once in 8ms.
-So every interval when screen needs to refresh, the vsync component sends a callback the the current app in foreground to a component called `Choreographer`.
-This component is per UI responsible for sending the screen to be drawn on every refresh.
-It batches work between each frame and sends a final set of commands to the GPU via the `RenderThread`.

-#### Janks
-If UI takes more than the vsync time (16ms or 8ms etc. depending on the refresh rate of the screen) to go from the `invalidation signal -> measure -> layout -> draw -> RenderThread -> GPU` sequence, the UI does not appear smooth.
-This is called a jank.
-The main cases are:
-- Main thread blockage
-- Too many view traversals in measure -> layout -> draw phases.
-- Running heavy operations such as DB or network call on UI thread.
-- GC pauses

-Android provides tools such as Android Studio Profiler, Layout Inspector, and FrameTimeline in Logcat to spot slow frames and fix them.
-Reducing the view heirarchy nesting should be considered strongly to fix janks, apart from fixing issues on main thread and figuring out any memory leaks reading to GC.

-#### Recycler view
-Explore more on how it works, use of adapter, diff util etc.

-`LayoutManager` restores scroll position automatically, but the data must be identical after recreation.
-If data changes in viewModel, then recycler view recreation can result in jumpy UI.

 ### MVP
 This is model view presenter.
 View remains passive and presenter contains the UI logic that updates view using callbacks.
 View delegates all work to presenter.